-- Binding management key (Kbm) - A binding management key (Kbm) is a key used for authorizing a binding cache management message (e.g., BU or BA).
-Return routability provides a way to create a binding management key.
+Binding management key (Kbm)

+Kbm is a key used for authorizing a binding cache management message (e.g., BU or BA).
+Return routability procedure provides a way to create a binding management key (Kbm).

 Cookie

 A cookie is a random number used by a mobile nodes to prevent spoofing by a bogus correspondent node in the return routability procedure.